4004km, 47,895m, 22 days - 1 rest day, how hard can it be?

 Giro d'Willtalia

 This year, 5 intrepid friends are embarking on a mission to complete their third and final of the Grand Tours having cycled over 5,850km in 2018 over 24 days recreating the 1968 Tour de France.
-We followed up with the Tour of Spain in 2022 at 3,200km in 18 days with no rest days.
+They followed up with the Tour of Spain in 2022 at 3,200km in 18 days with no rest days.

 They are now setting out to complete the Giro d'Italia of the same year, all for the same amazing causes.